Mark Bodenschatz was named Associate Athletic Director for Facilities and Operations for Penn State University Intercollegiate Athletics in May 2007.

 Bodenschatz serves on University-wide committees including: Penn State Emergency Management Group; the University Access Committee; Risk Council; IT Leadership Council; and the Facilities Fee Advisory Committee.
 Previously, Bodenschatz served on the President's Task Force for Workplace Environment, the Ethics and Conflicts of Interest Committee, Environmental Strategy Team, and the Strategic Security Planning Group.

-A licensed professional engineer, Bodenschatz holds Bachelor (1987) and Master (1997) degrees from Penn State in Architectural Engineering.
-He is a member of Tau Beta Pi, National Engineering Honor Society; Stadium Managers Association; and International Association of Assembly Managers.
+A licensed Professional Engineer and a Certified Sports Security Professional (CSSP), Bodenschatz holds Bachelor (1987) and Master (1997) degrees from Penn State in Architectural Engineering.
+He is a member of National Center for Spectator Sport Safety and Security (NCS4), Stadium Managers Association; and International Association of Assembly Managers.

 Bodenschatz returned to Penn State in 1990, working at the Office of Physical Plant before he took his current position in ICA.
 In more than 16 years at OPP, he served in a variety of roles including Design Engineer, Project Manager, Manager of Design Services, Director of Commonwealth Services, and Director of Design and Construction.